 This story is aimed at helping children who think they are bad, and the problems with their birth families were their fault.

-Click here to listen to this story for free.
+Listen to this story for free:

 Parenting Adopted Teens

 How can adoptive parents and their teenagers navigate the challenges of the adolescent years?
 Full of valuable, grounded advice, this guide will help parents to understand the impact of early trauma on a child's development and the specific nature of the changes that occur during adolescence.
 With tips for coping with common problems, it combines first-hand accounts from professionals, parents and teenagers themselves.
 It also covers essential topics such as: family and peer relationships, developing healthy intimate relationships, emerging identity issues, and contacting birth family.
 Accessible and honest, Parenting Adopted Teenagers is an invaluable resource for adoptive parents as well as professionals working with them.